Pre-order: DWARF 3

 Who is Unistellar?

-What sets Unistellar apart is its collaborations with esteemed scientific institutions like the SETI Institute and AAVSO.
-These partnerships empower users to actively contribute to cutting-edge research, delving into areas such as exoplanets, asteroids, comets, and more.
+But what truly sets Unistellar apart is its collaborations with top scientific organizations like the SETI Institute and AAVSO.
+These partnerships let you, the user, contribute to exciting research on exoplanets, asteroids, and comets, turning stargazing into a scientific adventure.

 Comparison Chart